India avoids condemnation of Russia to produce united G20 declaration

 The first day of the summit began with an unexpected spell of rainshowers, bringing a welcome dip in temperatures as world leaders were driven through the deserted streets of Delhi – effectively locked down as part of a security effort around the G20 summit – to the newly built Bharat Mandapam venue.

-Alongside Mr Putin, the summit was skipped by China’s Xi Jinping and the Mexican president Andrés Manuel López Obrador.
+Alongside Mr Putin, the summit was skipped by China’s premiere Xi Jinping and the Mexican president Andres Manuel Lopez Obrador.
 The three were represented by their foreign minister, premier and economy minister respectively.

 But there were plenty of world leaders for Mr Modi to greet regardless, with those in attendance including German chancellor Olaf Scholz, French president Emmanuel Macron, Saudi Arabia’s Mohammed Bin Salman and Japan’s Fumio Kishida.